piroor/treestyletab/CONTRIBUTING.md

    If you have any screenshot or screencast, it will help me more.
  * **Platform information.**
    If the problem appear on your multiple platforms, please list them.

+## Please don't join to an existing discussion if your problem is different from the originally reported one

+Even if the result is quite similar, they may be different problem if the reproduction steps for yours are different from the one originally reported.
+Then, you should create a new issue for yours, instead of adding comment to the existing issue.
+Otherwise, I'll be confused if the original reporter said "the issue is a compatibility issue with another addon" but another reporter said "I saw this problem without any other addon".

+To avoid such a confusion, please post your report with detailed reproduction steps always.

 ## Feature requests can be tagged as "out of purpose"